 Some interviewees report about a gain in knowledge only in the third interview; their sight on the project approximately two to three years after the project obviously revealed effects, they have not perceived in the second interview.
 Several German participants for instance mention knowledge about youth work, politics, NGOs and participation only in the third interview.
 It can be assumed, that different influences in their life and an ongoing reflection process since the project lead to a more differentiated perception and/or to a fostered appreciation of the experiences of that time.
 Especially the interviews and the Strasbourg Conference contributed to a higher awareness of youth work and youth policy.
-In the Finnish sample could be observed, that more interviewees talk about a gain of knowledge about the EU in the third interview than in the second.
-Besides this, the majority of the Finnish and of the Italian interviewees feel they already have the necessary knowledge to participate actively with most of them mentioning that they could find out more if they wanted or needed to; but this should only be taken as tendencies since this issue was crossed in quite all interviews, but not asked systematically.
+In the Finnish sample, it could be observed that more interviewees talk about a gain of knowledge about the EU in the third interview than in the second.
+Besides this, the majority of the Finnish and of the Italian interviewees feel they already have the necessary knowledge to participate actively, with most of them mentioning that they could find out more if they wanted or needed to; but this should only be taken as tendencies since this issue was touched in almost all interviews, but not asked about systematically.

-The second interview show, that a few of the interviewees who gained new knowledge, apply it in practice.
-In the third interviews can be seen, that again a few interviewees apply it at a later moment in time.
-Therefore the gained knowledge can be described as a repository the interviewees can resort to whenever they want or need.
-One interviewee for instance received information about social work and the respective requirements needed to become a professional social worker.
-Only in the third interview she reports that she followed up on this knowledge and visits now the respective school while she still travelled at the time of the second interview.
+The second interviews show, that a few of the interviewees who gained new knowledge apply it in practice.
+In the third interviews can be seen, that again a few interviewees apply it later.
+Therefore, the gained knowledge can be described as a repository the interviewees can resort to whenever they want or need.
+One interviewee, for instance, received information about social work and the respective requirements needed to become a professional social worker.
+Only in the third interview she reports that she followed up on this knowledge and visits now the respective school.

-In respect of knowledge about national youth policy and/or the EU youth strategy the interviews two to three years after the project confirm the results of the interview one year after the project: there is only a very small or nearly no knowledge gain within the E+/YiA projects.
-Partly the interviewees say, that they heard the terms, but know nothing about it, or they admit, that they have never even heard about a EU youth strategy.
-A few interviewees got to know more about national youth policy due to their stronger involvement in the youth field.
-The knowledge about the EU youth strategy was deepened for again a few interviewees because they started to organise many youth exchanges.
+In respect of knowledge about national youth policy and/or the EU youth strategy, the interviews two to three years after the project confirm the results of the interview one year after the project: there is only a very small or nearly no knowledge gain through the E+/YiA projects on these topics.
+Partly, the interviewees say that they heard the terms but know nothing about it, or they admit that they have never even heard about a EU youth strategy.
+A few interviewees got to know more about national youth policies due to their stronger involvement in the youth field.
+The knowledge about the EU youth strategy was deepened only for a few interviewees because they started to organise many youth exchanges.

-The third interview shows, that the gain of knowledge about sustainable development and the protection of the environment is largely persistent - both according to the Maltese interviewees, who participated in projects with a focus on this topic, and according to some Austrian participants, who learned about it through their peers in the informal parts of the project; also two members of th German sample report about a gain in this topic in the third interview.
+The third interview shows, that the gain of knowledge about sustainable development and the protection of the environment is largely persistent - in particular according to the Maltese interviewees, who participated in projects with a focus on this topic, and according to some Austrian participants, who learned about it through their peers in the informal parts of the project; also two members of the German sample report about a gain in this topic in the third interview.